raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.5.8 =
+* FIX: Updated the data that is sent to PayPal to provide better compatibility with IPNs.

 = 1.5.7 =
 * NEW: Added a new optional masonry layout for the `[campaigns]` shortcode.
 To use it, just add `masonry=1` to the shortcode. [#326](https://github.com/Charitable/Charitable/issues/326)